David Letterman: Appearances in other media

 In 2010, a documentary directed by Joke Fincioen and Biagio Messina, Dying to do Letterman, was released, featuring Steve Mazan, a standup comic, who has cancer and wants to appear on Letterman's show.
 The film won best documentary and jury awards at the Cinequest Film Festival.
 Mazan published a book of the same name (full title Dying to Do Letterman: Turning Someday into Today) about his own saga.

 Letterman appeared as a guest on CNN's Piers Morgan Tonight on May 29, 2012, when he was interviewed by Regis Philbin, the guest host and Letterman's longtime friend.
 Philbin again interviewed Letterman (and Shaffer) while guest-hosting CBS's The Late Late Show (between the tenures of Craig Ferguson and James Corden) on January 27, 2015.
 In June 2013, Letterman appeared in the second episode of season two of Comedians in Cars Getting Coffee.
 On November 5, 2013, he and Bruce McCall published a fiction satire book, This Land Was Made for You and Me (But Mostly Me), ISBN 0-399-16368-9.

 In Week 13 of the 2021 NFL season, Letterman joined Peyton and Eli Manning on their Manningcast feed of the Monday Night Football game between the New England Patriots and Buffalo Bills.
 Letterman mocked Bill Belichick after he was caught on camera wiping his nose with his shirt, and was in the middle of recalling being with Roger Goodell when Goodell was booed at the unveiling of Peyton Manning's statue in Indianapolis when ESPN suddenly cut to commercials.

 On February 1, 2022, Letterman was the guest on Late Night with Seth Meyers, marking the 40th anniversary of the franchise's debut.

-On November 20, 2023, Letterman returned to the Ed Sullivan theater on The Late Show with Stephen Colbert.
+On November 20, 2023, Letterman returned to the Ed Sullivan Theater on The Late Show with Stephen Colbert.
+On February 10, 2025, Letterman appeared on The Tonight Show Starring Jimmy Fallon while Paul Shaffer and the World's Most Dangerous Band were the guest house band, marking Letterman's first appearance on The Tonight Show since Carson was host.